STAFF BLOG FORUM COMMUNICATIONS COMPANY Forum Communications Co. announces new sales leaders

 Without the Keystone XL Pipeline, as many as 14 additional trains carrying crude oil could come through North Dakota and Minnesota every day, according to a report released Friday on the pipeline.

-STAFF BLOG AG RIGHT WITH AGWEEK REPORTER JONATHAN KNUTSON Dead cattle and platitudes
+STAFF BLOG AG RIGHT WITH AGWEEK REPORTER JONATHAN KNUTSON And we know how farmers feel about surveys